-Distributional effects may be analyzed by grouping individuals or households according to income class (e.g., income quintiles), geographical region, or demographic group (e.g., age, race, or ethnicity).
+Distributional effects may be analyzed by grouping individuals or households according to income class (e.g., income quintiles), geographical region, or demographic group (e.g., age, race or ethnicity, sex, or gender).
 Other classifications, such as by industry or occupation, may be appropriate in some circumstances.